Lithium-ion (Li-ion) batteries are in widespread use in consumer electronics. Lithium batteries have become the industry standard for rechargeable...

 In June 2015, the leaders of four Spokane County fire agencies – Spokane Valley Fire Department, City of Spokane Fire Department, Spokane County Fire District #8 and Spokane County Fire District #9 – gathered near Upriver Dam to jointly announce a historic new collaboration to provide automatic aid across fire district borders.

 Automatic aid (“Auto-aid”) has been in the making in this region for more than a decade.
-On June 1, 2015, the Spokane City Council approved automatic aid agreements with Spokane Valley Fire Department, District #8 and District #9, followed by the approval of reciprocal agreements.
+On June 1, 2015, the Spokane City Council approved automatic aid agreements with Spokane Valley Fire Department, Spokane County Fire District #8, Spokane County Fire District #9, and Kootenai County Fire Rescue, followed by the approval of reciprocal agreements.

 “I’ve seen how automatic aid can work to improve response and deliver critical resource depth in times of real disaster,” said SVFD Fire Chief Bryan Collins.
 “Automatic aid means that when large events are escalating and requiring more resources, other departments are automatically dispatched to continue providing timely response to ongoing emergencies across our community.”